Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

 \textbf{Settings.} Long-tailed CIFAR is the long-tailed version of the CIFAR~\cite{r40} data.
+The original CIFAR10 (CIFAR100) dataset consists of 50,000 images for 10 (100) classes with a balanced class distribution.
 Following Cui et al.~\cite{r42}, we discard some training samples to construct imbalanced datasets.
 Two training sets with imbalance ratios of 100:1 and 10:1 are built.
 We train ResNet-32~\cite{r36} with an initial learning rate of $0.1$ and the standard SGD with the momentum of $0.9$ and a weight decay of $5\!\times\!10^{-4}$.
-The learning rate is decayed by $0.1$ at the 120-th and 160-th epochs.
-As for the meta-learning-based algorithms, the initial learning rate is $0.1$ and it is decayed by $0.01$ at the 160-th and 180-th epochs following MetaSAug~\cite{r9}.
-We randomly select ten images per class from training data to construct metadata.
+The learning rate is decayed by $0.1$ at the 120th and 160th epochs.
+As for the meta-learning-based algorithms, the initial learning rate is $0.1$ and it is decayed by $0.01$ at the 160th and 180th epochs following MetaSAug~\cite{r9}.
+We randomly select ten images per class from the training data to construct metadata.